tim-roberts1/tva/website/versioned_docs/version-0.3.1-beta/development/getting-started/migration.md

 Every project is different and part of the biggest benefit of PD is the flexibility.
 All of our docs will provide examples for our packages but only **your team** knows what is best migration path for your project.

-When your team is preparing for your migration, use our examples as that - examples - and do what makes the most sense in your project (for maintainability and scalability).
+When your team is preparing for your migration, use our examples as that—examples—and do what makes the most sense in your project (for maintainability and scalability).

 :::tip

 Only use 3rd-party libraries with Headless Styles if you are _already using them_.
-Adding an additional library to Headless Styles as a choice only creates more work for your team and doesn't guarantee a fully accessbile and performant UI (which our native API does).
+Adding an additional library to Headless Styles as a choice only creates more work for your team and doesn't guarantee a fully accessbile and performant UI (our native API does).

 :::